Dh410215/Minecraft-Beginner-Guide1/Minecraft_Manual_GitHub.md

 ![Creative Minecraft](creative_mine.png)
 ## 15. AI Use and Conclusions

-This Minecraft beginner’s manual was created with the help of AI to assist in formatting, organizing, and clearly presenting game instructions in a readable and structured format.
+This Minecraft beginner’s manual was created with the help of Chat-GPT in order to help with formatting and creating the Github website

-Key points:

-- The content was originally written in human voice and enhanced using AI for **organization, markdown formatting, and consistency**.
-- All gameplay insights and strategies reflect typical Minecraft experiences as observed and described by real players.
-- AI helped generate clean bullet lists, image callouts, and table of contents linking — making the guide easier to follow for beginners.
+- AI helped generate clean bullet lists, image callouts, and table of contents linking which helped me make the guide easier to follow for beginners.

-> 🤖 AI was used as a formatting and editorial assistant — not to replace human insight or gameplay knowledge.

 Thank you for reading!
 Whether you're building your first shelter or facing the Ender Dragon, enjoy every block of your Minecraft journey. 🌍✨